Excerpts from letters people sent me about trip in 2003.

 My wife and I were in British Columbia for Canada's

 performance in the Fire Over Water show.
-It was a bit too crowded for us,
+It was a bit too crowded for

-looks very colorful.
+your photos it looks very colorful.
 I hope you enjoy the following:

 When I get a chance.

 Thanks for sending this.
-I put the trip in
+I put the trip

-the wind at your back).
+mention the wind at your back).

 Met on the road.